kubasejdak/kubasejdak.github.io/docs/blog/posts/how-to-join-repositories-in-cmake.md

 Everything happens at the “configure” (generation) stage, once CMake reaches `FetchContent_MakeAvailable(platform)` command.
-This is important to remember and understand, because generation step is usually done once and `FetchContent` can influence this process. `FetchContent_MakeAvailable` command is executed only once for every resource during cmake configuration.
+This is important to remember and understand, because generation step is usually done once and `FetchContent` can influence this process. `FetchContent_MakeAvailable` command is executed only once for every resource during CMake configuration.
 Consider those two functions as the `FetchContent` idiom.

 !!! info